Lyndsey Davey

 Lyndsey Davey is a senior Dublin ladies' footballer.
-She was a member of the Dublin teams that won the All-Ireland Senior Ladies' Football Championship in 2010, 2017, 2018 and 2019.
+She was a member of the Dublin teams that won the All-Ireland Senior Ladies' Football Championship in 2010, 2017, 2018, 2019 and 2020.
 She captained Dublin in 2015.
 She was also a member of the Dublin team that won the 2018 Ladies' National Football League.
 In 2019 she received her fifth All Star award.
 She won her first All Star in 2005 at the age of 15.

 Early years, family and education

-Davey is from Skerries, Dublin.
+Davey is from Skerries, County Dublin.
 Her father, Willie Davey, was on the Dublin Masters team that won the 2004 All-Ireland title.
 He also coached gaelic football at Skerries Harps.
 Between 2007 and 2012 Davey attended Dublin City University.

 Playing career

 Club

 Davey began playing gaelic football at Skerries Harps from the age of five.
 Initially she played with boys teams as the club did not have any girls teams.
 She continued to play with boys team until under-12 level when Harps set up a ladies team.
 While attending Dublin City University, Davey also played for DCU GAA.
 She was a member of the DCU team that won the O'Connor Cup three times in a row between 2009 and 2011.
 Her teammates at DCU included Niamh McEvoy of Parnells.